macleanb/hometree_public/README.md

 ## Most important
 13. Have fun, and feel free to create your own user account with a profile picture!

+## Notes
+* Any images uploaded to deployed site should be less than 1MB

 Design:
 The HOA app will use Google API to allow users to create accounts and log in using their Google credentials